vacp2p/rfc/content/docs/rfcs/57/README.md

 # DoS Protection

-> *Note* : We will add more detail while this document is in PR state (before publishing the raw version).
+> *Note* :  DoS protection will be specified in a soon-to-follow update of this RFC (while in raw state).
+The following sketches basic approaches.
+DoS protection might move in a separate document and be referenced here.

 ## Statically-Mapped Communities